obenland/the-bootstrap/readme.txt

 * Capsuled version retreiving into its own function to handle WP 3.4 changes
 * Moved template tags in their own file
 * Updated script dependencies
+* Fixed a bug in displaying the carousel.
+(Props Griden)

 = 1.2.3 =
 * Fixed credits output